 Related: USDT vs. USDC: Which is the better?

 - No volatility.
 Stablecoins are pegged to the dollar, euro, or other currency on a 1 to 1 ratio that offers a stable and reliable price.
-While there are subtle fluctuations in the price, stablecoins can be traded with minimal volatility.
+While there are subtle fluctuations in the price, stablecoins such as GUSD can be traded with minimal volatility.

 - Familiar unit of account.
 People can use stablecoins to measure the value of other cryptocurrencies in their currency.
 For example, the price of Bitcoin can be measured against USDT which is the equivalent of USD 1.

 - Highly available and accessible.
 Stablecoins can be obtained on the vast majority of cryptocurrency exchanges with fiat currency or converted using another crypto.
 There are hundreds of exchanges worldwide that support various fiat currencies and payment methods.

 - Fast and low fees.
 Stablecoins have relatively low fees to send and receive between digital wallets.
 For example, the cost to withdraw Tether (USDT) from a crypto exchange can range between $10 and $15 for any amount.
 Moreover, the speed of transactions takes a few minutes compared to the traditional banking system which can take several days for a wire transfer.

 - Transparent and secure.
 Based on secure blockchain technology, using stablecoins offers a high degree of transparency, security, immutability and transaction can be verified at any time.

 - Not government-backed or insured.
 Unlike cash in the bank, stablecoins are not insured or regulated by Governments.
 Owners that hold stablecoins are not protected against exchange hacks or scams.
 There’s also the possibility they can lose value or even go to zero if the company behind the stablecoin goes bankrupt or faces legal problems.